proxmox/proxmox-backup/docs/introduction.rst

 ------------------------------

-Proxmox Backup Server is an enterprise-class, client-server backup solution that is capable of backing up :term:`virtual machine`\ s, :term:`container`\ s, and physical hosts.
+Proxmox Backup Server is an enterprise-class, client-server backup solution that is capable of backing up :term:`virtual machine<Virtual machine>`\ s, :term:`container<Container>`\ s, and physical hosts.
 It is specially optimized for the `Proxmox Virtual Environment`_ platform and allows you to back up your data securely, even between remote sites, providing easy management through a web-based user interface.

 It supports deduplication, compression, and authenticated encryption (AE_).
 Using :term:`Rust` as the implementation language guarantees